kalthommusa/Stop-Signs-Application/README.md

 ![](images/accuracy-400.png)

-By feeding the classifier with more data, it gets to learn more information about stop and not-stop signs and understand the relationship between input and output, and as a result, it became smarter and made better predictions.
+By feeding the classifier with more data, it gets to learn more information about stop and not-stop signs images and understand the relationship between input and output, and as a result, it became smarter and made better predictions.

 As we can see in the images below, the deep neural network correctly classified the previously misclassified images, which indicates an improved performance.